 Do you want to create a sticky floating navigation menu in WordPress?

-The top navigation menu has links to the most important sections of your website.
-By making this menu sticky, it will stay on the screen as the user scrolls down the page so it’s always within easy reach.
+The top navigation menu typically has links to all your most important pages.
+By making this menu sticky, you can keep it on screen as the user scrolls down the page, so it’s always within easy reach.

-In this article, we’ll show you how to easily add a sticky floating navigation menu to your WordPress website.
+In this article, we will show you how to easily add a sticky floating navigation menu to your WordPress website.

-A sticky or floating navigation menu is one that ‘sticks’ to the top of the screen as a user scrolls down.
-This means the menu is onscreen at all times.
+A sticky or floating navigation menu ‘sticks’ to the top of the screen as a user scrolls down, so it’s onscreen at all times.

-Usually, the top navigation menu in WordPress contains links to your website’s most important sections.
-By making this menu sticky, visitors can click on those links at any time, without having to scroll.
+Usually, the top navigation menu in WordPress contains links to your website’s most important content.
+By making this menu sticky, visitors can click on those links at any time without having to scroll.

-If you run an online store, then the top navigation menu likely has links to the customer cart, product categories, and product search.
+If you run an online store, then the top navigation menu typically has links to pages that are designed to convert, such as the checkout page and customer cart.
 By making the top menu sticky, you can often reduce cart abandonment rates and get more sales.

-If you’re not sure whether your theme supports sticky menus, then you can check the theme’s documentation or even contact the developer for help.
+If you are not sure whether your theme supports sticky menus, then you can check the theme’s documentation or even contact the developer for help.
 For more information, please see our guide on how to properly ask for WordPress support and get it.

-Method 1: Add Your Sticky Floating Navigation Menu Using a Plugin (Recommended)
+Method 2: Add Your Sticky Navigation Menu Using a Plugin (Recommended)

-The easiest way to add a sticky navigation menu in WordPress is by using Sticky Menu (or Anything!) on Scroll.
-This plugin allows you to make any element sticky, including menus.
+The easiest way to add a sticky navigation menu in WordPress is by using the Sticky Menu & Sticky Header plugin.
+It allows you to make anything sticky, including menus.

 Upon activation, go to Settings » Sticky Menu (or Anything!).